ThirdRealityStudios/GUInness/README.md

 - dozens of very detailed error logs and comments, amongst them for better and quicker maintenance (even advices).
 - simple way to create you own design / look (by just using the classic design ("Classic.java") as a base).
 - capable of multi-threading.
-- Viewport movement / transition
-- Viewport scaling (planed in future)
+- Viewport movement & scaling (especially for creating games or maps).

 # Component Features